 PE Classroom (green): This addition will add another court to our existing gym, weight room, and other PE spaces.

-As of 02/07/25:
+As of 03/04/25:

 QCUSD is opening a new elementary school in July 2025.
 The school will serve kindergarten through sixth grade, featuring 90,000 square feet dedicated to a STEAM-focused curriculum, modern facilities, and flexible learning spaces.

-As of 02/07/25:
+As of 03/04/25:

-Administration building drywall installation is 75% complete.
+Classroom building restroom tile installation is complete.

 Queen Creek Unified School District (QCUSD) has received $2.7 million from Arizona’s Water Infrastructure Finance Authority to install artificial turf on Queen Creek High School’s football field, supporting water conservation.
 This eco-friendly upgrade will provide a durable playing surface, with installation expected next school year.